Tailor-made Tour 13 days from £3475 per person

 This morning you'll be taken on a sightseeing tour of Lucknow, visiting the great Imambara, built in the 18th century.
 In the afternoon you will be taken to a local restaurant, to sample local cuisine under expert guidance of Prateek Hira (Avadhi Cuisine Expert).

-This morning you'll be free to relax at your hotel or walk out and explore Jaipur on your own.
+This morning you'll be free to relax at your hotel or perhaps take an optional walking tour of the old walled quarter.
 This afternoon you'll be taken to meet a local family for a home cooking experience - Jaipur style.
 Head out with the family to a local market to shop for all the ingredients needed for dinner.
 Back at home it's time to roll up your sleeves and get cooking!
 You'll be shown how to prepare various dishes and when it's all ready you'll sit down with the family to enjoy the results.

 Take a morning flight from Jaipur to Mumbai.
 On arrival you'll be taken to your hotel and will have some free time for lunch.
 After lunch you'll be taken on a sightseeing tour to Mumbai.
 The tour will include visits to the Gateway of India, Marine Drive, the Hanging Gardens of Malabar Hill, the Tower of Silence and Crawford Market.
 Later in the evening you will be collected from your hotel and taken to Trishna Restaurant for dinner.
 A seafood speciality restaurant serving coastal cuisine, Trishna is particularly famous for its crab.